watermelonisred/tp/docs/DeveloperGuide.md

   Use case resumes at step 5.

+### Use case: Create and manage student groups

+**MSS**

+1. User requests to create a new group with a specified GroupName.
+2. Homework Tracker validates the GroupName.
+3. System creates the group.
+4. System shows confirmation message: `Group <GroupName> is created.`

+   Use case ends.

+**Extensions**

+* 2a.
+The GroupName is missing.
+    * 2a1.
+System shows error message: `Missing required field: GroupName`.
+    * Use case ends.

+* 2b.
+The GroupName is a duplicate.
+    * 2b1.
+System shows error message: `Invalid Team Name`.
+    * Use case ends.

+---

+**Use case: Add student to a group**

+**MSS**

+1. User requests to add a student to an existing group using the student’s email and GroupName.
+2. System verifies the group exists.
+3. System verifies the student exists.
+4. System checks whether the student is already in the group.
+5. System adds the student to the group.
+6. System shows confirmation message: `Alice is added to Group <GroupName>.`

+   Use case ends.

+**Extensions**

+* 2a.
+The GroupName is missing or invalid.
+    * 2a1.
+System shows error message: `Missing required field: GroupName` or `Invalid Team Name`.
+    * Use case ends.

+* 3a.
+The student email is missing or invalid.
+    * 3a1.
+System shows error message: `Missing required field: Email` or `Student does not exist`.
+    * Use case ends.

+* 4a.
+The student is already in the group.
+    * 4a1.
+System shows error message: `Student already in this group`.
+    * Use case ends.

 ### Non-Functional Requirements

 1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.